dillagr/dillagr.github.io/how-to-buy/index.md

 ## _FAQ: How to Buy a Helium Hotspot/Miner?_
 If you want to buy a hotspot/miner, here's how..

+**WARNING!
+Before buying a miner, make sure it is compatible with your regional LoraWan frequency.**

-First, let me tell you why I chose the Linxdot Helium Miner.
-First and foremost, since I live in the Philippines, the Linxdot supports the Lora frequency of AS923-3.
+First off, allow me tell you why I chose the Linxdot Helium Miner.
+Since I reside in the Philippines, the Linxdot supports the Lora frequency of AS923-3.
 And the other clinching factor is the Instant-Sync.
 While other miners take 2-3 days to sync to the blockchain, the Linxdot can do it in less than an hour!

 Another significant factor is they will ship the hotspot/miner to my address.
 This is very convenient in my honest opinion. **And in my experience they will ship it for FREE!**

+In doing your research, you will confirm and verify that there are a limited number of hotspots that ship directly to the Philippines.
+And worst, even more limited support for AS923-3.

 <br>&nbsp;